mwww/EasyRent/readme.md

 a simple fictional web app made for our final assignment at [HSB](https://harisenin.com).

 _NOTE: This project is solely intended for educational purposes and is not intended for any commercial use.
-The copyrighted material, whether explicitly [mentioned](https://raw.githubusercontent.com/mwww/EasyRent/dev/CREDITS) or not, belongs to the original copyright holder.
-However, the source code of this web application belongs to [MWWW](https://github.com/mwww) and the amazing members of the 1ˢᵗ team of [HSB](https://harisenin.com), and it is licensed under [GNU GPL (General Public License) 3](https://raw.githubusercontent.com/mwww/EasyRent/dev/LICENSE), which means that it is copyable and MUST be open source._
+The copyrighted material, whether explicitly [mentioned](CREDITS) or not, belongs to the original copyright holder.
+However, the source code of this web application belongs to [MWWW](https://github.com/mwww) and the amazing members of the 1ˢᵗ team of [HSB](https://harisenin.com), and it is licensed under [GNU GPL (General Public License) 3](LICENSE), which means that it is copyable and MUST be open source._

+_See [ChangeLog](changelog.md) for details on (almost) every update and pushed code._

 ## TechStack